hrydgard/ppsspp-site/docs/getting-started/save-data-and-storage.md

 Here's a step by step guide for how to create the folder:

 First, when PPSSPP starts (or later in Settings/System/Memory Stick Location), choose "Create or use existing folder".
 You'll get the below folder picker.
+(If you don't, and instead get a red error message, [click here](/docs/troubleshooting/cant-pick-folder)).

 Make sure you're in the root of storage - you can see this since it'll say "Can't use this folder".